DoD-Platform-One/bbctl/README.md

 ### External _and_ internal users

-`bbctl` is currently used both inside and outside the BigBang team as a fully open source project.
+`bbctl` is currently used both inside and outside the Big Bang team as a fully open source project.